bahtiyartan/troia/docs/73Endpoints.rst

 	SET TMPTABLE TO TABLE TMPTABLE;
 	RETURN;

 **Qdrant, RabbitMQ, Kafka, RedPanda, Mongo** are main enpoint types that are supported.
 This list is updated with each new TROIA Platform build, for an up to date list of endpoint types that your TROIA Platform build supports, please see SYST51 transaction.
+Some future components of the TROIA Platform will also be integrated into the system via endpoint definitions.

 **The TROIA Platform offers many integration options beyond the endpoint types listed in SYST51.
 The options listed here are only integration options created using the "Endpoint" infrastructure.**